 A POS system consists of a number of different components, including computer hardware, a computer operating system, checkout hardware, and checkout software.
 A key part is the POS software.
 The purpose of this article is to identify Linux software that forms part of the checkout system.
 With the current economic climate, open source POS software has the obvious advantage of helping a business to lower costs.

 Linux has a good range of open source Point-of-Sale software which can help retailers make considerable cost savings, not simply due to the lack of licensing and upgrade fees.
-One application which has not been included in this feature but is worthy of a special mention is NolaPro.
-It is an outstanding free to download application but is released under a proprietary license.

 |Openbravo POS||Web-based application for retail and hospitality businesses|